ray-project/ray/doc/source/data/monitoring-your-workload.rst

   the dataset's execution.
 * **Runtime metrics**: High level breakdown of the runtime of the dataset execution.
 This is a per operator summary of the time each operator took to complete and the fraction of the total execution time that operator took to complete.
 As there are potentially multiple concurrent operators, these percentages don't necessarily sum to 100%.
-Instead this is meant to show how long running each of the operators is in the context of the full dataset execution.
+Instead, they show how long running each of the operators is in the context of the full dataset execution.

 Example stats
 ~~~~~~~~~~~~~